You show up to your boat after a storm… and the cover is sagging with water.

 If I install the support poles correctly, how long will this take me at the end of my boating day?

 The time you need to set up the boat cover support pole system varies depending on your type of boat.
 For larger bow riders, you’ll need to position the support poles down the middle of the floor and then secure the straps to the surrounding handles to ensure that both of the polls stay upright and tied together.
 For smaller boats under 17’ you’ll need just one support pole towards the back of the boat.
 The smaller boats can be done in about 20 minutes.
 Larger boats will take 25 minutes or more to set up the support poles correctly and cover your boat.
+For many boat owners, this works—but it becomes a hassle over time, especially if you’re covering and uncovering the boat frequently or leaving it unattended during storms.

 PVC pipe supports have been very common for people who keep their boat covered as they provide similar performance to the boat cover support poles.
 Typically the owner of the boat will buy the materials at their local home store to fabricate the PVC structure based on their size of boat.
 The PVC structures can vary in shapes sizes and weight, but the fabrication depends on the person building the PVC support structure.
 While these structures can work to keep water out of your boat cover, they do come with some downsides.
 Storage is one of those downsides as most boat owners keep their boat at a marina or on a trailer at a storage lot / marina and the PVC structure becomes a problem when you’re out using the boat.